The Lady of Shalott (painting): Description

 The painting contains a range of bright colours typical of the Pre-Raphaelites.
 It pictures the titular character of Tennyson's poem, also titled The Lady of Shalott (1842).
 In the poem, the Lady had been confined to her quarters under a curse that forbade her to go outside or even look directly out of a window; her only view of the world was through a mirror.
 She sat below the mirror and wove a tapestry of scenes she could see by the reflection.
 After defying the curse by looking out the window at Camelot, she made her way to a small boat.
 This is the moment pictured in Waterhouse's painting as she leaves to face her destiny and she is shown sitting on the tapestry she has woven.

 The Lady has a lantern at the front of her boat, and a crucifix is positioned near the bow.
 Next to the crucifix are three candles.
-Candles were a representation of life – two of the candles are already blown out, signifying that her death is soon to come.
+Candles were a representation of lifetwo of the candles are already blown out, signifying that her death is soon to come.
 Aside from the metaphoric details, this painting is valued for Waterhouse's realistic painting abilities.
 The Lady's dress is stark white against the much darker hues of the background.
 Waterhouse's close attention to detail and colour, the accentuation of the beauty of nature, realist quality, and his interpretation of her vulnerable, wistful face are further demonstrations of his artistic skill.
 Naturalistic details include two swallows and the water plants that would be found in a river in England at this time.